Pamela Smart: Imprisonment

 Smart is serving her life sentence at the maximum-security Bedford Hills Correctional Facility for Women in Westchester County, New York, where she was transferred in 1993 from the New Hampshire State Prison for Women in Goffstown.
 At the time, New Hampshire officials said the transfer was for unspecified "security reasons."
 Co-defendants William Flynn and Patrick Randall were also transferred out-of-state, in both cases to the Maine State Prison in Warren, Maine.

 The specific reasons for Smart's transfer are unclear.
-In 2007, a senior assistant in the state attorney general's office told the Keene State Equinox that Smart was transferred due to discipline problems.
+In 2007, a senior assistant in the state attorney general's office told the Keene State Equinox Smart was transferred due to discipline problems.
 While she had accrued 22 disciplinary reports, all but two of them were for minor offenses.
-Deputy Compact Administrator Denise Heath claimed that at the time, there were fears that the State Prison for Women was not suitable for a high-profile inmate like Smart, and that it would be too easy for someone to break her out.
+Deputy Compact Administrator Denise Heath claimed at the time, there were fears the State Prison for Women was not suitable for a high-profile inmate like Smart, and it would be too easy for someone to break her out.
 However, New Hampshire has never had a formal transfer agreement with New York; Heath believed the transfer was a "commissioner to commissioner" arrangement.
 Smart's family maintains they were never informed of the transfer.

-Although she maintained her innocence, Smart conceded that her husband would still be alive if she had not had an affair with Flynn, a minor.
+Although she maintained her innocence, Smart conceded her husband would still be alive if she had not had an affair with Flynn, a minor.
 While in prison, Smart has tutored other inmates and has completed two master's degrees with concentrations in literature and legal studies from Mercy College, which were paid for with private funds from Mercy College.
 Smart became a member of the National Organization for Women, campaigning for rights for women in prison.

 In October 1996, Smart was severely beaten by two fellow inmates.
 She sustained a fractured nose and a broken eye socket, which resulted in the insertion of a plastic plate in the left side of her face.
 The two inmates beat Smart after they accused her of snitching on them about their prison relationship.
 They were both convicted of second-degree assault in the attack on Smart at Bedford Hills Correctional Facility and were subsequently transferred to separate prisons.
 As a result of the beating, Smart takes medication for chronic pain and sometimes thinks of suicide.
-Her counselor, Eleanor Pam, says that "she has many, many, many dark days."
+Her counselor, Eleanor Pam, says "she has many, many, many dark days."